NGMunia/Dual-ISP-failover-with-ZBF/Readme.md

 QoS has also been deployed to rate-limit/drop traffic classified as "Scavenger" and "social-media"

-The server acts a DHCP server for clients in 10.1.68.0/24 prefix
+The server acts a DHCP server for clients in 10.1.68.0/24 prefix It also Offers centralized services like Network monitoring (using PRTG server)

 Automation is used for information gathering and inventory purposes.